Erinaaaaaaa/osu-api/README.md

 ## Current status
 I'm working on it, as I (or friends) need to use the API.
+I'll release a compiled DLL once every feature from the API is programmed in.

 ### Current features
 * /get_users